-I tend to be vague when random strangers ask where I am going.
+I tend to be vague when strangers ask where I am going.
 You can give the ultimate destination without filling in the exact route.
 When someone gets too interested in the details, or if I get a strange vibe or sensation from a curious stranger, I will flat out tell them I’m going in the opposite direction to throw them off my trail.
 They may be well meaning, but you never know for sure and it is better to be safe than take the risk of being followed by someone with less than honourable intentions.
 If you are carrying a GPS tracker which regularly updates your route online, switch it off at least an hour before you stop, so your exact location cannot be traced.

 If you suspect you are being followed, pull over somewhere busy.
 In Thailand, I was stalked for a couple hours by a guy on a red scooter.
 He grew bolder as time passed, coming right up next to me and launching into an impressive repertoire of dirty Thai words.
-I decided to use the aggressive approach, pulled out my iphone and snapped his picture.
+I decided to use the aggressive approach, pulled out my iPhone and snapped his picture.
 This appeared to rattle him and he sped up ahead, turning a sharp corner in the road.
-The moment he was out of sight, I swerved off onto a side road and into a servicestation toilet, where I bunkered down with my bike for a good 20 minutes, till I felt it was safe to emerge again.
+The moment he was out of sight, I swerved off onto a side road and into a service station toilet, where I bunkered down with my bike for a good 20 minutes, until I felt it was safe to emerge again.

 6) Carry an emergency phone.